 During the quarter ended September 30, 2011, the Company entered into an agreement to issue the 2011 Convertible Note together with warrants to purchase 1,408,451 warrants of common stock at an initial exercise price of \$0.895 per share with a life of five years.
+The Notes and Warrants terms contain anti-dilution protection.
 The fair market value of these warrants was calculated as \$446,480 by using Black Scholes value method.
 Using this value, the proceeds of Convertible note were allocated between warrants and convertible based on their relative fair values.
-The company recorded \$401,648 capitalized financing cost which will be amortized over the life of the note.
+The Company recorded \$401,648 capitalized financing cost which will be amortized over the life of the note.
+As a result of new capital raised under the shelf registration on form S-3 the conversion price of note and exercise price of warrants has been adjusted downward from \$0.895 to \$0.773 and number of warrants have been increased to 1,630,209.
+Moreover, the Company also offered Aegis Capital Corp., the right to exercise 5% warrants at an exercise price of 125% of the offering price.